Personal Information That LeaderQuest May Collect

 How LeaderQuest Uses Personal Information Collected Online

-Unless you otherwise consent, we will use your personal information only for the purpose for which it is submitted, such as to reply to your emails, handle your complaints, and process billing and business requests related to program participation or follow up marketing notices, and we will use such information to provide operational or marketing information, in program record-keeping and to conduct research on industry marketplace practices.
-Our research may lead to the publication of aggregate demographical data but will not result in the reporting or publication of any personal information provided to us.
-At certain points where personal information is collected on our site, there may be a box where you may indicate you would like to be on a mailing list to receive information about other LeaderQuest programs and services and about ways to stay connected with LeaderQuest .
+Unless you otherwise consent, we will use your personal information only for the purpose for which it is submitted, such as to reply to your emails, handle your complaints, and process billing and business requests related to program participation or follow up marketing notices.
+We will use such information to provide operational or marketing information and in program record-keeping and when conducting research on industry marketplace practices.
+Our research may lead to the publication of aggregate demographical data, but will not result in the reporting or publication of any personal information provided to us.
+At certain points where personal information is collected on our site.
+There may be a box where you may indicate you would like to be on a mailing list to receive information about other LeaderQuest programs and services and about ways to stay connected with LeaderQuest.
 This election box only appears in places where the department collecting personal information maintains such lists.
 At any time you can add or remove your name from a LeaderQuest list by contacting us at firstname.lastname@example.org.

 How Your Information May Be Shared

 We never sell or rent your personal information.
 LeaderQuest may also release personal information under the following circumstances: